markfguerra/GLWallpaperService/readme-contribute.txt

 Start Eclipse
 -------------
 Open Eclipse and choose the folder you just created for your workspace.
-When it finishes loading, click the Arrow to go to the workbench.
+When it finishes loading, close any welcome message and go to the workbench.

 Set up the Android SDK